 Originally developed at Yahoo based on Google’s paper, Hadoop is a framework for large-scale data processing.
 Researchers can experiment with our Hadoop infrastructure to become familiar with big data techniques.

 GPU Computing: Scientific computing on graphics cards can unlock even greater amounts of parallelism from code.
-Our GPU nodes on Midway1 each includes two Nvidia Tesla-class accelerator cards and are integrated in the Infiniband network.
-The GPU devices on Midway1 are Fermi-generation M2090, and Kepler-generation K20 and K40.
-GPU nodes on Midway2 each has 4 Nvidia K80 accelerator cards and are integrated in the Infiniband network.
+GPU nodes on Midway each have 4 Nvidia K80 accelerator cards and are integrated in the Infiniband network.